Agile Development Methodology: MVP Strategies and Best Practices

 Difference Between Lean and Agile

 • Speed and Waste Reduction: Lean strongly emphasizes speeding up the entire development process by eliminating waste.
 This includes not only physical waste but also time and effort that does not directly contribute to the final value of the product.
+Also, choosing the correct MVP development company can significantly improve your product’s speed.

 • Flexibility and Iterative Feedback: Agile, while also supporting iterations, prioritizes flexibility and adaptability over Lean’s strict waste reduction.
 Agile methodologies facilitate continuous changes and updates based on feedback, making them highly responsive to user needs throughout the development cycle.